 Author: The book of Acts, also called Acts of the Apostles, does not specifically identify its author.
 From Luke 1:1–4 and Acts 1:1–3, we know that the same author wrote both Luke and Acts.
 The tradition from the earliest days of the church has been that Luke, a companion of the apostle Paul, wrote the books of Luke and Acts (Colossians 4:14; 2 Timothy 4:11).

 Date of Writing:

-Date of Writing: The Book of Acts was likely written between 61-64 A.D.
+The book of Acts was likely written between AD 61 and 64.

-Purpose of Writing: The Book of Acts was written to provide a history of the early church.
-The emphasis of the book is the importance of the day of Pentecost and being empowered to be effective witnesses for Jesus Christ.
-Acts records the apostles being Christ’s witnesses in Jerusalem, Judea, Samaria, and to the rest of the surrounding world.
-The book sheds light on the gift of the Holy Spirit, who empowers, guides, teaches, and serves as our Counselor.
-Reading the book of Acts, we are enlightened and encouraged by the many miracles that were being performed during this time by the disciples Peter, John, and Paul.
-The book of Acts emphasizes the importance of obedience to God’s Word and the transformation that occurs as a result of knowing Christ.
-There are also many references to those that rejected the truth that the disciples preached about the Lord Jesus Christ.
-The lust for power, greed, and many other vices of the devil are evidenced in the book of Acts.
+The book of Acts was written to provide a history of the early church.
+The emphasis of the book is the fulfillment of the Great Commission.
+Acts records the apostles being Christ’s witnesses in Jerusalem, Judea, Samaria, and the surrounding world.
+The book of Acts sheds light on the gift of the Holy Spirit, who empowers, guides, teaches, and serves as our Counselor.
+Reading the book of Acts, we are enlightened and encouraged by the power of the gospel as it spread throughout the world and transformed lives.
+Many miracles were performed during this time by the apostles to validate their message.
+The book of Acts covers the transitional time between the ascension of Christ and the completion of the New Testament canon, and the apostolic miracles were God’s means of authenticating His message through the men who penned the Bible.